chrisKLP-sys/intersection-traffic-flow/README.md

 - 🚗 Left-hand and right-hand traffic rule support
 - 🌐 Multi-language interface: Simplified Chinese and English
 - ⚙️ Configuration persistence: Saves language and traffic rule settings
+- 🔄 Online update: Check for updates from GitHub or Gitee

 ### Screenshots